goradd/goradd/doc/quickstart.md

 You may also notice a number of executables that were installed that will be used by goradd to build your application.

-If you have problems, see [Debugging Installation Problems](#debugging-installation-problems) below.

 ### Run the app
 1. Change your working directory to the goradd-project directory that was created in the prior step.